Disruptive conversations about what it means to be human

-In this seminar, Mónica will utitlise a decolonial perspective on care to critically explore how schools, that receive a state subsidy for educational inclusion work, work with children with disabilities in Chile.
-Mónica will primarily use Latin American authors in this analysis.
+In this seminar, Mónica utitlised a decolonial perspective on care to critically explore how schools, that receive a state subsidy for educational inclusion work, work with children with disabilities in Chile.
+Mónica primarily used Latin American authors in this analysis.

 1st December 2022

 In person Workshop